 Question: I have a couple of questions about Genesis 14: I heard that King Amraphel, king of Shinar was probably identified as Hammurabi the Babylonian ruler.
 So that's one question, are they the some person?
 Question two is that if they are the same person your chronology of Abraham's timeline (on the “Patriarch's Timeline" of the web site,) doesn't agree.
 For instance, Abraham was born in 1906 BC and was 86 years old when Ishmael was born, making the year 1820 BC but Hammurabi's reign started in 1792 BC?
 A good 32 years out.
 Any thoughts?

 Answer: Yes, I have had thoughts about this for quite some time.
 Firstly, I think the likelihood is high that Amraphel and Hammurabi were the same person.
 Hammurabi was of Amorite descent and spoke a Semitic language.
 The Sumerian language was disappearing at this stage, as told in Genesis 11:7 “Come, let us go down and confuse their language.”
 The Sumerian language has no current successor, the language went extinct.
 So we can take Sumerian out of the equation.
 That's helpful because we can see links between Hebrew and the Semitic Amorite and Akkadian languages.

 Let's break the name of Hammurabi down:

 Hammu or Ammu is an Akkadian word meaning a male (paternal) family member.
 The Hebrew word “am” means the same.
 The Hebrew word Amraphel begins with Am.

 The second part of the word rabi, or as the Encyclopaedia Britannica remark, the name is “also spelled Hammurapi.”
 The Akkadian word “rapi” mean healer.
 The Hebrew verb for healer is “rapha”.
-The famous verse in the Bible is Exodus 15:26 Jehovah-Rapha: The LORD who heals.
+Reminding us of the famous verse in the Bible which is Exodus 15:26 Jehovah-Rapha: The LORD who heals.

 So linguistically the name works in both Hebrew and Akkadian.